 The decision as to whether to ask a single PCO to bid, or whether to ask multiple PCOs to bid will be made by motion in the WC SC Joint Treasury.

-Any 802-sponsored “interims of the whole” are special cases
+Any 802-sponsored “interims of the whole” are special cases and are not within the scope of this group.

-PCO may be selected on a per-meeting basis

 Existing contracts are grandfathered.